consoledotdev/home/content/tools/server-monitoring.md

 [The open source version is also missing features](https://sensu.io/features/compare) such as dashboards and many third-party integrations.

-As this section only covers open source options, we did not evaluate Sensu Go.
+This section only covers open source options so we did not evaluate Sensu Go.

 {{< tools/category-review/card-heading name="SigNoz" thumbnail="/img/favicons/signoz.io.png" url="https://signoz.io" score="none" >}}